Nashville season 5: Production

 On May 12, 2016, ABC cancelled the series after four seasons.
 On June 10, 2016, it was announced that CMT had picked up the series for a fifth season of 22 episodes.
 The pick-up was assisted by $11 million in economic incentives: $8.5 million comes via the State of Tennessee Film Office, $1 million from the City of Nashville, $1 million from the Nashville Convention & Visitor Corp and $500,000 from Ryman Hospitality.
 The cast had the first table read on September 1, 2016.
 Filming began on September 7, 2016.
 Lily Mariye directed the fourth episode, which began filming on October 10, 2016.
 Production was well underway by November 2016, with filming on the sixth episode beginning on Friday, November 4.
 On March 16, 2017, the cast celebrated completing filming on the 100th episode.
 Filming on the seventeenth episode was taking place on April 26, 2017.
 Sam Palladio filmed his final scenes for the season on Tuesday, May 30, 2017.
 The season wrap party was held on June 4, 2017.
 Filming wrapped on June 8, 2017.

 On December 1, 2016, it was announced that the first hour of the two-hour season premiere would premiere December 15, 2016.
 The sneak peek airing of the first episode aired simultaneously on CMT, MTV, and TV Land.
-The double episode season premiere totaled a 0.8 demo as it aired across two networks, CMT and Nick at Night.
-New episodes first air on CMT, and then air again on Nick at Night, the same day.
+The double episode season premiere totaled a 0.8 demo as it aired across two networks, CMT and Nick at Nite.
+New episodes first air on CMT, and then air again on Nick at Nite, the same day.